Topics and Subtopics.

 Read More »

-Ageing population: a problem, or myth with an agenda?
+Ageing population: a problem, or only cast as a problem by those with an agenda?

 This page looks at the real issues underpinning an ‘ageing population’.
-The reality is: an ageing population itself is not a real problem.
+The reality is: an ageing population itself is not a real problem, but suggested measures to address it are real problems.

 Read More »